 Once you have changed the background from the NEC logo to another, you cannot return the logo to background even by using Factory Default.
 To do so, repeat the above steps.
-The NEC logo file is included on the supplied CD-ROM NEC Projector User Supportware (MT1065/MT1060:/Logo/nec_bb_x.jpg, MT860:/Logo/nec_bb_s.jpg).
+The NEC logo file is included on the supplied CD-ROM NEC Projector User Supportware (Logo/nec_bb_x.jpg).